deeplearning4j/deeplearning4j/building-neural-net-with-dl4j.md

 model.setListeners(new ScoreIterationListener(100));
 ```

-One Example use of a listener is to print out accuracy to the console as the network trains.

-Another example is to deliver statistics to the User interface.
+One example use of a listener is to print out accuracy to the console as the network trains.
+Another example is to deliver statistics to the user interface.

 ```